 II.
-AFTER SAC STATE ENROLLMENT
+AFTER YOU ENROLL AT SAC STATE

-If the language requirement has not been completed through one of the above options, students must meet the Sacramento State foreign language graduation requirement by completing one of the following options:
+If the language requirement has not been completed through one of the above options, students must meet the Sacramento State foreign language graduation requirement by completing one of the

-A. Passing intermediate-level tests in two of four skills: reading, writing, listening, and speaking.
+A. Passing intermediate-level tests in two of four skills: reading, writing, listening and speaking.
 One of the tests passed must be in reading or writing.